saud-learning-services/instructions-and-other-templates/README.md

 ### Use the documentation to get started if you are brand new

 Throughout the documentation we have included 👷 as an indicator to follow along.
 Watch out for our cautions ⚠️ and our tips 💡 (we might even reveal some of the magic [🧙‍♀️](https://tenor.com/EJvb.gif)).
 We know these docs are content heavy, but they are also for future reference as you learn more (or want to learn more).
-Basically, by going through our docs and following along, you will be:
+For your first time, use this as a checklist to get started:

 1. Sign up for a [GitHub Account](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-github/signing-up-for-a-new-github-account)
 2. Send a request to join the Saud-Learning-Services organization - email Alison or Marko who will add you to the [ls-ops](https://github.com/orgs/saud-learning-services/teams/ls-ops) team